XhmikosR/jpegoptim-windows/README.md

 # jpegoptim for Windows

-This is just my own project files for easy building of jpegoptim with mozjpeg and MSVC 2015.
+This is just my own project files for easy building of [jpegoptim](https://github.com/tjko/jpegoptim) with [mozjpeg](https://github.com/mozilla/mozjpeg) and MSVC.
 Currently only x64 is targeted.

 ## Notes: